THIS, my friends.

 It’s to the point where Ineedthemeveryday.

-Oh, and chips?
-Did I say chips?
+- Just chips?
 Also, Cotija cheese because it’s so deliciously salty and I can’t not crumble that stuff on ev-er-y-thing.

 This combination is everything my heart ever wanted in the homemade vegetarian Mexican food department.

-- 1 roasted poblano pepper (see notes)
+- 1 poblano pepper

 - 2 tablespoons of the adobo sauce

 - 1 teaspoon chili powder or smoked paprika

 - 1/2 cup of your favorite salsa